Substance Abuse Prevention

 Then came one night that nearly cost him his life.
 His parents got the call every parent dreads.
 Keith survived — but with severe injuries, and consequences that would follow him for the rest of his life.

-He went on to earn a BS in Management Science from Penn State, then returned years later to earn a second degree and teacher certification.
+Starting over, Keith went back to Penn State — this time pursuing a master's degree in Education with a focus in Earth and Space Sciences, along with his teacher certification.
 During student teaching, he shared his story at the middle school he once attended.
-The response was immediate.
-Teachers passed him on to other teachers.
-By the time his placement ended, he'd spoken with nearly every student in the building — and was nominated for an Outstanding Student Teacher award.
+Teachers passed him to other teachers.
+By the time his placement ended he had spoken with nearly every student in the building and was nominated for an Outstanding Student Teacher award by his peers, his professor, and a colleague.

 When I got home I told my mom how amazing it is that instead of pitying yourself, you're doing things to stop kids from doing what you did.
 I don't know if I could do that.